AppWerft/Ti.IEC60870/README.md

 Ti.IEC60870
 ===========

-This module is the Appcelerator Titanium implementation of IEC 60870-5-104 communication standard.
+This module is the Appcelerator Titanium implementation of [IEC 60870-5-104 communication standard](https://www.openmuc.org/iec-60870-5-104/user-guide/).
+Thanks to Stefan Feuerhahn from Fraunhofer Institute for Solar Energy Systems.
 The library can be used to program clients as well as servers.

 The module is work on progress and not ready for production.

 ![](https://raw.githubusercontent.com/AppWerft/Ti.IEC60870/master/logo.png)
 Usage as client